cognusion/go-gnome/README.md

 ## <a name="pkg-overview">Overview</a>
 Package gnome is a library for building a nearly-realtime metro...gnomes.
 Get it?
 GET IT?!
 One would think there would already be such a thing, but given the complexities involved in getting decent timing, there was not.
-Supports WAV, MP3, and Vorbis as passthoughs from `gopxl/beep` (which stands on the shoulders of other giants).
+Supports WAV, MP3, and Ogg Vorbis as passthoughs from `gopxl/beep` (which stands on the shoulders of other giants).

 This is not perfect, either.
 If the system is very busy, the rhythm will not be smooth.